For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 Automated ALPR (Automatic License Plate Recognition):

-# Using OpenALPR (open-source)
+# OpenALPR (open-source) — repo at github.com/openalpr/openalpr

-# Output: Plate number + confidence score
+alpr -c us plate_image.jpg # Output: plate + confidence score

-alpr -c eu -n 10 plate_image.jpg # Top 10 matches for EU plates
+alpr -c eu -n 10 plate_image.jpg # Top 10 matches, EU pattern set

 Reverse Video Search